CVE-2026-6316

 Remediation

-Immediate Action: Update all instances of Google Chrome to the latest version as specified by the vendor to eliminate the vulnerable code path.
+Immediate Action: Update all Google Chrome browser instances to the latest available version immediately.

 Exploitation status